Magna Carta in the 20th century

 Although today only three of its clauses remain on the statute book, Magna Carta continues to flourish as a potent and internationally recognised symbol of freedom under the rule of law.
 Generations have valorised Magna Carta as the ‘corner stone of English liberty’ and guarantor of democratic government.
 In its most modern incarnation it is seen as a charter that heroically established the right to trial by jury and ensured that no one – not even the king – was above the law.
 While the history of the Great Charter is more complicated than this popular historical narrative allows, the repetition of this interpretation has enabled Magna Carta to become a powerful totem of liberty, right and justice through the ages.
 As the Dean of Harvard Law School, Erwin N Griswold, noted in 1965, ‘Magna Carta is not primarily significant for what it was but rather for what it was made to be’.

 Contemporary references to Magna Carta are legion.
 Despite being 800 years old it still regularly appears in political debates, courtroom judgments and newspaper opinion pieces around the world.
 Such is the power and flexibility of its message that lawyers and commentators still reference it, even though today’s issues and technologies have little in common with medieval England.
-In 1966, for example, William A. Hyman drafted a ‘Magna Carta of Space’, while more recently in 2014 Tim Berners-Lee, inventor of the World Wide Web, made calls for a ‘Magna Carta for the internet’.
+In 1966, for example, William A Hyman drafted a ‘Magna Carta of Space’, while more recently in 2014 and 2018 Tim Berners-Lee, inventor of the World Wide Web, made calls for a ‘Magna Carta for the internet’.

 Magna Carta and human rights